Emergency Pipe Thawing & Freeze Prevention in the Alle-Kiski Valley

 - Open affected faucets slightly—this relieves pressure and shows progress as lines thaw.

-- Do not use open flames or space heaters in confined spaces.
+- Do not use open flames or unvented space heaters in confined spaces.

 After the Thaw: Inspection & Repairs

 Once water is flowing, we inspect for splits, weeping joints, and hidden leaks.
-If damage is found, we’ll complete on-the-spot repairs or schedule targeted Water Line Repair.
-For chronic cold spots, we also recommend long-term fixes such as re-routing exposed runs, adding shutoffs for seasonal draining, or installing heat-trace in problem areas.
+If damage is found, we’ll complete on-the-spot repairs or schedule targeted Water Line Repair or Water Service Installation if the main is compromised.
+For severe breaks that require digging, our crew coordinates with our Excavation team to restore service safely and cleanly.

 Prevention That Works